18F/identity-oidc-java-spring-boot-xml/README.md

  * `JWKSetKeyStore`: loads your application's public and private keys from a file (see configuration section below)
  * `JWTSigningAndValidationService`: uses your application's public and private keys to sign outgoing requests and validate signatures from the identity server

 Additionally, many attributes used by these components are configurable through properties.
-You can customize the filter configuration by either editing the `application.properties` file or by editing the `WebSecurityConfig` class itself.
+You can customize the filter configuration by either editing the `application.properties` file or by editing the `servlet-context.xml` file directly.

 ### Filter Configuration